Wilson-Portugal/calculate-prime-numbers/README.md

 **Synopsis**

+This script is another python script to calculate prime numbers.
+I created this script because I woke up in the late night thinking about **prime numbers**.
+There are better things to think of in the middle of the night.
+But I was obsessed about how would I find a list of **prime numbers**, and I came up with this algorithm as an idea in my head.
+I decided to write this in **Python** because I wanted to.

+My thought on this started with thinking about testing a number by seeing if it is divisible by any number.
+The standard way is to try dividing the number by every number that is smaller than the number.
+Then, you have to figure that you can skip testing even numbers, because any number larger than two is automatically divisible by two.

+So, I got to thinking that if I started keeping track of all prime numbers, then I only need to divide the number by a prime number.
+I do not need to test against every number, or every odd number, just every prime number.
+Then I figured that when the testing numbers were higher than the square root of the number being tested, then that would be the limit of required testing.

-This script is a python script that I wrote and I run on a small under-powered SOC computer, a *Raspberry Pi Model B Rev 2*.
+So, I wrote this script.
+I am still learning Python.
+I have tweaked this a few times.
+I am running this script on a small under-powered SOC computer, a *Raspberry Pi Model B Rev 2*.
 I am running it on this device so that I can prove that it can run with limited resources.
-The script writes to a file a list of prime numbers and it uses that file to find more prime numbers.
-As I am writing this README.md file, I am already seeing fixes that I can implement into this script for efficiency.
-I have not had this script run to the level of one trillion yet.

-If you set the execute attribute on this file, then you should be able to run it from the command line.
+In Linux, set the execute attribute on this file, then you should be able to run it from the command line.
+In Windows, have fun.

 `$ chmod +x calculate_prime_numbers.py
 $ ./calculate_prime_numbers.py`

-If you want to run this program in the background and let it chew away, especially on a system that is up mostly 24/7 *(such as a headless Raspberry Pi SBC)*, then you can launch it with this command.
+If you want to run this program in the background and let it chew away, especially on a system that is up mostly 24/7 *(such as a headless Raspberry Pi SBC)*, then you can launch it in Linux with this command .

 `$ nohup nice ./calculate_prime_numbers.py &`